rust-lang/book/src/ch08-02-strings.md

 `str` types you’ve seen previously.
 These string types can store text in different encodings or be represented in memory in a different way, for example.
-We won’t discuss these other string types in this chapter; see their API documentation for more about how to use them and when each is appropriate.
+We won’t discuss these other string types in this chapter; see their API documentation for more information about how to use them and when each is appropriate.

 ### Creating a New String